Minami-Ishige Station: Lines

 Minami-Ishige Station is a station on the Jōsō Line, and is located 27.2 km from the official starting point of the line at Toride Station.

 Station layout

 The station consists of a single side platform serving traffic in both directions.
 There is no station building, but only a shelter built onto the platform.
 The station is unattended.

-Adjacent stations

 History

 Minami-Ishige Station was opened on 5 November 1931 as a station on the Jōsō Railroad, which became the Kantō Railway in 1965.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 266 passengers daily).

 Surrounding area

 The station is located in a semi-rural area with few buildings nearby.